junjiek/junjiek.github.io/_posts/tool/2015-07-12-bootsing-svm-exp.md

 ![samplesize_multiboost](http://7xk717.com1.z0.glb.clouddn.com/samplesize_multiboost.png)

 ### 1.3 Conclusions and Analysis
-* Liblinear performs the best with the highest accuracy rate and minimum running time.
+* Liblinear performs the best with the highest accuracy rate and minimum training time.
-* For all 3 algorithms, the testing accuracy is converging and the running time increases linearly with the growth of training sample size.
+* For all 3 algorithms, the test accuracy is converging and the training time increases linearly with the growth of training sample size.
 * For those two boosting algorithms
     * Adaboost performs better in prediction accuracy.
     * Multiboost takes less time to train, but it also seems to take more time to run the test especially when the test set is large.
 Though I did not record the testing time.